nedbat/pyhurry/classes.rst

 Python provides no facility for controlling access to an object's attributes.
 There is no "private" or "protected", everything is public.
-You may see people talking about "__private" names: they make it more difficult to get at attributes, but they are not meant for this purpose, and they don't actually prevent code from looking at your attributes.
+You may see people talking about "__private" names, which start with two underscores.
+They make it more difficult to get at attributes, but they are not meant for this purpose, and they don't actually prevent code from looking at your attributes.

-There is a convention in Python that names starting with an underscore are not part of the public interface of a class (or module).
+There is a convention in Python that names starting with an underscore (like ``_name``) are not part of the public interface of a class (or module).
 The underscore doesn't stop someone from using the attribute if they are determined to, but it provides a clear signal that they weren't meant to use it.

 .. rst-class:: if, if_java, if_cpp